awein/SleepProxyClient/README.md

  - python
  - dnspython (http://www.dnspython.org)
- - avahi-browse (to find the sleep proxy)
+ - avahi-browse (to discover the sleep proxy and local services)
- - pm-utils (pm-suspend is used to suspend the host)
+ - pm-utils (pm-suspend has to be used to suspend the host to trigger these scripts)

  These dependencies can be easy installed on Debian/Ubuntu using the following command:
  <pre>apt-get install python python-dnspython avahi-utils pm-utils</pre>

- In addition it have to be possible to suspend the host by <code>pm-suspend</code> and to awake it by sending a Wake on LAN packet to it.
+In addition it has to be possible to wake the host via Wake on LAN from sleep.

 ### Install

 On Debian/Ubuntu just install the deb-package by <pre>dpkg -i sleepproxyclient.deb</pre>